1985 Bachelor of Science, Mechanical Engineering and French, Carnegie-Mellon University

 Dr. Aldredge is a Professor in the department of Mechanical & Aerospace Engineering at UC Davis.
 He performs research and advises graduate students in the areas of combustion, fluid dynamics and bio-transport, with a focus on bio-fluid dynamics (vascular blood flow) and on front propagation both in biological tissue (avascular-tumor dynamics) and in reacting gaseous mixtures (flame propagation).
 He has developed computational algorithms and software for simulation and analysis of flame propagation, including an iPhone/iPad application (the Level-Set app).

 Professor Aldredge serves as Associate Dean for Undergraduate Studies in the College of Engineering.
 He has a long history of service in undergraduate education at the department, college, campus and system-wide levels.
 In 2008, he served as faculty assistant to the dean for undergraduate studies.
 He later chaired the academic-senate committee on admissions and enrollment, and he played an integral role in designing the UC Davis holistic-review freshman admissions policy implemented in 2011.
 He has served also as chair of the UC Board of Admissions and Relations with Schools (BOARS, 2014-2016), which develops and reviews system-wide freshman and transfer admissions policies for approval by the UC Board of Regents.
-His contributions to graduate-student education includes service as the MAE Graduate Advisor for Admissions (2001-2003).
+His contribution to graduate-student education includes service as the MAE Graduate Advisor for Admissions (2001-2003).